AliHanBtmz/BankApp/README.md

 # BankApp

-Basit bir bankacılık uygulamasıdır.
-Flutter ile geliştirilmiştir.
-Kullanıcı dostu arayüzü ile temel bankacılık işlemlerini simüle eder.
+It is a simple banking application developed with Flutter.
+It simulates basic banking operations with a user-friendly interface.

-## Özellikler
+## Features
-* Hesap bakiyesi görüntüleme
+* View account balance

-* Yeni kullanıcı ekleme
+* Add new user

-* Eklenen verileri editleme
+* Edit added data

-* Kullanıcı dostu tasarım
+* User-friendly design

-## Uygulama Resimleri
+## Applications Image

 <table align="center">
   <tr>